-The symbol of the city of Milan is somewhat macabre; it takes the form of a biscione (viper) in the act of devouring a small child.
-The biscione was originally the emblem of the House of Visconti, which died out in the 15th century.
-Such an emblem crowns the Fountain of the Fauns in Villa Sciarra.
-The 18th/19th century fountain was imported from Lombardy in the 1920s.
+The symbol of the city of Milan is somewhat macabre; it takes the form of a biscione (viper) devouring a small child.
+The biscione was originally the emblem of the Visconti family, Lords and then Dukes of Milan between the 13th and 15th centuries.
+Such an emblem crowns the Fontana dei Fauni (Fountain of the Fauns) in Villa Sciarra.
+The fountain was imported from Lombardy in the 1920s.
 Comments are closed.

 |